Basic Document Styling¶

 --template command-line option.
 When using the

-Sphinx Builder, you can set the
+Sphinx Builder, you can specify the template in the

-rinoh_template option in
+rinoh_documents option in

 To render a document using this template configuration programatically, load